 Heron's Place/The Point, Arnold

-A total of 46 homes for rent and 26 for HomeBuy, which will be delivered over several years on neighbouring sites developed by Davidsons and Bellway Homes, off Calverton Road, Arnold.
-Available from 2012 onwards.
+A total of 46 homes for rent and 26 for HomeBuy, were delivered over several years on neighbouring sites developed by Davidsons and Bellway Homes, off Calverton Road, Arnold.

 Lime Tree Gardens, Mapperley

-A total of 20 homes for rent and 11 for HomeBuy, on a site being developed by Taylor Wimpey off Spring Lane, Mapperley.
-Available from 2012/13 onwards.
+A total of 20 homes for rent and 11 for HomeBuy, on a site developed by Taylor Wimpey off Spring Lane, Mapperley.

 A £2.8m redevelopment of a derelict pub site on Valley Road by Waterloo Housing Group, providing 17 homes for social rent and six for HomeBuy.
 This scheme was partly funded by the Homes & Communities Agency.